metacartel/everest-web-app/README.md

+# Everest web app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Tools

+- React
+- TypeScript
+- web3.js OR ethers.js (T.B.D.) for writing data to the contracts
+- Apollo Client for reading indexed data from the contracts via The Graph
+- React Router for routing

 ## Available Scripts